ChatterjeeGroup-ISTA/PolyHorn/_sources/README.rst.txt

 PolyHorn
 ========

-PolyHorn is a solver for Polynomial Constrained Horn Clauses (pCHC).
+PolyHorn is a solver for Polynomial Constrained Horn Clauses (PHC).

-Given an input pCHC in SMT-LIB format and a config file, PolyHorn tried to find a valuation of the unknown variables in the input such that all the pCHCs are satisfied.
+Given an input PHC in SMT-LIB format and a config file, PolyHorn tried to find a valuation of the unknown variables in the input such that all the PHCs are satisfied.

 Getting Started
 ---------------

 PolyHorn is written in Python and can be run as a standalone tool or as a Python library.
-Either way, the input to PolyHorn is an SMT-LIB instance containing the pCHC and a config file specifying the theorem and solver to be used.
+Either way, the input to PolyHorn is an SMT-LIB instance containing the PHC and a config file specifying the theorem and solver to be used.

 The tool is tested for Python >=3.9 and requires the installation of: -